Board of Directors

 I was born and raised in Cincinnati Ohio.
 I have a BA in Sociology from the University of Cincinnati and an MS in Outdoor Recreation with a focus on Interpretation and Education from Indiana University.
 I started my career working as a Park Ranger for NC State Parks at Jordan Lake State Recreation Area in 2007.
 Through my 14-year career, I’ve also worked at Goose Creek, Gorges (2011-2013) and Lake James State Parks as a Park Ranger.
 I took my first Superintendent position at Mount Mitchell and came back to Gorges in May of 2021 from Grandfather Mountain State Park.
 While I’m not from Transylvania County, I feel at home here, and am very happy to be back at NC State Parks’ best Park.
 I enjoy hiking, waterfalling, fishing, skiing, kayaking, wood working and photography when I’m not at work.
 My favorite aspect of being back is working in a temperate rainforest and educating the public on all the amazing flora and fauna that correlates with the local environment.

 Joel is the son of career missionaries born in Rio de Janeiro, Brazil.
 Upon completing high school Joel moved to Virginia and graduated from Virginia Commonwealth University in 1985 with a B.S. in Information Systems while working for UPS.
 In 2001 he and his family moved to the Greenville SC area where he obtained an associates degree in Network Administration at ECPI.
-He worked for Greenville Water as a network engineer for 14 years and is currently working for Anderson University in their I.T. department.
+He worked for Greenville Water for 14 years in their IT department and is currently working for AFL Telecommunications as a network engineer.
 Joel started volunteering on the FHT, became a member of the conservancy, and has been a regular on the organized trail maintenance outings since 2018.
 Joel enjoys the outdoors, nature, hiking, trail maintenance and watching soccer.
 He is blessed to have Sharon as his wife and two grown children.

 Ryne was born in Greer, SC, and has lived in the up state most all of his life.
 He loves the outdoor hiking, cycling and traveling are just a few of his hobbies.
 Ryne received an Associate Degree in Mechatronics in 2015 and is employed with Pactiv evergreen where he has worked for 36 years and currently holds the position of Process Engineer.
 Ryne and his wife Sherri live in Pelzer, SC and have 5 children and 12 grandchildren.
 After doing some hiking on the Foothills Trail he joined the FTC and started signing up for the maintenance hikes and found the best group of people to work with and bond friendships with.
 Ryne and Sherri are Trail captains for the Big Bend Trail.